top of page

 Sometimes I don’t know if the design is final.

-• Repetitive clarification messages between couples and team members
+• Repetitive communication loops: Ongoing clarification between couples and team members led to redundant messaging and inefficiency.

 How might we design a centralized wedding management platform that bridges creative design workflows with operational structure, enabling transparency, accountability, and financial clarity across all stakeholders?